Avanade/CoreEx/src/CoreEx.Data/README.md

   - `desc` - descending; expressed as `field desc`
   - `,` - multiple fields; expressed as `field1 asc, field2 desc`

-The `'value'` is expressed as a string (must be enclosed in single quotes), number, boolean, or date, or `null` depending on the field type.
+Where the `'value'` is expressed as a string it must be enclosed in single quotes.
+A number, boolean, date, date and time, or `null` should be expressed as a constant, as expected for the underlying field type.

 The following are examples of supported queries: